-(A) Unless an exception applies under ORAP 16.30 or ORAP 16.60(2), an active member of the Oregon State Bar must deliver any document for filing using the appellate courts' eFiling system.1
+(A) Unless an exception applies under ORAP 16.30 or ORAP 16.60(2), an active member of the Oregon State Bar must deliver any document for filing using the appellate courts' eFiling system.

-1 See also ORAP 16.10(2)(a)(v), regarding updated email address for an Oregon State Bar member who is a registered user of the appellate electronic filing system.
+&lt;sup>1 See also ORAP 16.10(2)(a)(v), regarding updated email address for an Oregon State Bar member who is a registered user of the appellate electronic filing system.

-(B) Any other person must file any document in conventional form, by delivering the document to the Appellate Court Administrator, Appellate Court Records Section, 1163 State Street, Salem, Oregon 97301-2563.
+(B) Any other person must file any document in conventional form, by delivering the document via U.S. Postal Service or commercial delivery service to the Appellate Court Administrator, Appellate Court Records Section, 1163 State Street, Salem, Oregon 97301-2563 or in person to the Appellate Court Administrator, Appellate Court Records Section, 2850 Broadway St NE, Salem, Oregon 97303-6500.